 The General fund accounts for the day-to-day operation of the school district.
 Included are all the normal and recurring financial activities of the school district that are not accounted for in other funds.
 Revenues for the General Fund include state funds, special maintenance and operations levy funds, federal funds, and other funds.
 Expenditures include salaries and benefit costs, and non-salary costs, such as supplies and materials, books and other instructional materials, utilities, purchased services and equipment.
 The district's budget is developed using the guidelines of the Washington State Office of Superintendent of Public Instruction.
-General Fund revenues were \$350.5 million, which was \$3.8 million less than budgeted.
-This is a result of \$1.7 million additional revenue from local funding, \$3 million additional revenue from state funding, grants and self-supporting programs, and \$5.8 million less as planned revenue contingency.
-General Fund expenditures were \$355.5 million, which was \$4.7 million less than budgeted.
-This is a result of lower expenditures on grants, textbooks, utilities, plus additional expenditures on special education services.
+General Fund revenues were \$439.7 million, which was \$0.85 million less than budgeted.
+This is a result of \$3.6 million additional revenue from local and state funding, grants and self-supporting programs, and \$4.5 million less as planned revenue contingency.
+General Fund expenditures were \$407 million, which was \$11.1 million less than budgeted.
+This is a result of lower expenditures due to contingencies and underspending of textbooks and grants/donations, some of which will be carryover to the next year.